 These initial findings underscore FAE's potential as a feasible foundation model for time-series analysis.
-However, it is essential to note that our evaluation was limited to a rather small number of datasets from a limited number of different domains.
-As part of our ongoing work, we are focusing on comprehensively testing FAE's performance and generalization capabilities across diverse scenarios, using much larger and heterogeneous time-series datasets for training, considering more heterogeneous domains.
+However, it is essential to note that our evaluation was limited to a single large-scale dataset within a specific domain.
+As part of our ongoing work, we are focusing on comprehensively testing FAE's performance and generalization capabilities across diverse scenarios, using much larger and heterogeneous time-series datasets for training, considering other domains beyond networking.